 These guidelines are also hidden from students.
 They only exist in emails sent to each candidate at the start of the campaign; the student being harassed in Fisher cannot access them to understand how they have been wronged.

 Proving wrongdoing is effectively impossible.
 To spoil one vote, a student must produce a photograph over the shoulder of a campaigner, standing under a metre away as they enter a vote, breaching the requirement of a “secret ballot” (University of Sydney By-law 1999, s 34).
-Given the Returning Officer’s ongoing reluctance to discipline candidates, we can only assume this trick would need to be repeated countless times. [note] Possibly resulting in the sacrifice of many favourite mugs [/note]
+Given the Returning Officer’s ongoing reluctance to discipline candidates, we can only assume this trick would need to be repeated countless times.
+1

 The system is set up to incentivise unethical behaviour.
 Two years ago, Senate fellow Dalton Fogarty was accused of similar behaviour, but served the entirety of his term uninterrupted.
 “It is akin to putting Dracula in charge of the blood bank,” then outgoing Senate fellow Patrick Massarani said following that incident.